Emerald starling in exhibit

 Did You Know?

-Females possess a brood patch—a spot on their stomach without feathers—that helps them transfer body heat to their eggs.
+• Females possess a brood patch—a spot on their stomach without feathers—which helps them transfer body heat to their eggs.

 Species Survival Plan logo